rojoangel/rojoangel.github.io/source/_posts/2015-09-13-what-not-to-do-in-a-tdd-pair-programming-interview.markdown

 ---
 layout: post
-title: "What Not To Do In a TDD Pair Programming Interview"
+title: "What Not To Do In a TDD Pair Programming Interview - by Jason Gorman @ Software People Inspiring"
 date: 2015-09-13 11:35:04 +0200
 comments: true
 categories: [reading, tdd]